catalyst-fp7/documents/interoperability/interoperability.md

 For that reason, going through the interactions expected of a reusable voting component illustrates the more complex workflow possible in this architecture.
 This is intended to be a full example, and therefore fairly complex; most components would only need a subset of this interaction.

 0. As part of the Catalyst platform's configuration, there will be an endpoint to a voting component.
-The catalyst platform will send a message to the voting component with initial configuration.
+The Catalyst platform will send a message to the voting component with initial configuration.
-1. The voting component will receive a basic RESTful endpoint for one of the catalyst integrated platforms.
+1. The voting component will receive a basic RESTful endpoint for one of the Catalyst integrated platforms.
 From there it would obtain each collection's endpoint.
-2. It would use those other endpoints to obtain the generic idea dataset and pseudonymised user graph from the catalyst platform.
+2. It would use those other endpoints to obtain the generic idea dataset and pseudonymised user graph from the Catalyst platform.
 3. Optional: It may be directed to obtain the pseudonymised user graph of a social platform separately, through the endpoint of a Message-SIOC converter.
-That step is unlikely, as the social user graph will often be cached by the catalyst platforms.
+That step is unlikely, as the social user graph will often be cached by the Catalyst platforms.
 4. Optional: Configuration information sent to the voting component may have information about user groups or roles that are allowed to vote.
 (Those groups will otherwise be opaque SIOC entities from the voting platform's standpoint) (This configuration information would have to be defined at a later stage.)
-5. Voting will have to convey to the catalyst platform which of the types of  voting information it expects (boolean, lickert or ordering) and the catalyst platform will provide an appropriate representation.
-This information could also be part of the catalyst configuration.
+5. Voting will have to convey to the Catalyst platform which of the types of  voting information it expects (boolean, lickert or ordering) and the Catalyst platform will provide an appropriate representation.
+This information could also be part of the Catalyst configuration.
 6. User action in the snippet will trigger a `POST` action with the voting information (in JSON-LD) on an appropriate RESTful endpoint set in the configuration.
     * This endpoint will usually be part of the voting component service, which will store votes itself.
-    * In a catalyst platform with full read/write SPARQL endpoints, the catalyst platform could store the voting data itself, if configured to do so.
-This limits the applicability of the voting service to a subset of catalyst platforms; but it also simplifies the design of the voting component.
+    * In a Catalyst platform with full read/write SPARQL endpoints, the Catalyst platform could store the voting data itself, if configured to do so.
+This limits the applicability of the voting service to a subset of Catalyst platforms; but it also simplifies the design of the voting component.
 We expect the balance of costs and benefits to favour the first option.
-7. On demand, with appropriate configured endpoints, the voting component can provide raw voting information to the catalyst platform.
+7. On demand, with appropriate configured endpoints, the voting component can provide raw voting information to the Catalyst platform.
 (Or vice-versa if the Catalyst platform stores the voting information.)
 The voting information will be a separate SIOC collection.
-8. On demand, with appropriate configured endpoints, the voting component will provide aggregate voting information to the catalyst platform.
+8. On demand, with appropriate configured endpoints, the voting component will provide aggregate voting information to the Catalyst platform.
 The interpretation of this information is not yet specified, and in general it will depend on an agreement between components.
 However, some aggregates will be defined in a subsequent version of this specification, as we discover the most common usage patterns.
 9. On demand, with appropriate configured endpoints, the voting component will provide visualisation of aggregate voting information.
 This will use the usual visualisation widget interface as defined above.

 ### Deep interoperability with events